<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1056215754466548&amp;ev=PageView&amp;noscript=1">

 If you’re struggling to cope with side effects from your antidepressant medication, SAINT TMS is certainly a better option for you.
 This treatment is associated with only mild and short-lived side effects.
 Mild headaches and scalp discomfort are the most common side effects after a TMS session, but these symptoms often disappear after the initial sessions.

 The most serious potential side effects of TMS are seizures, but these are very rare.
-Estimates suggest that less than three patients experience a seizure per 100,000 sessions.
+Estimates suggest that fewer than three patients experience a seizure per 100,000 sessions.
 Even for patients who experience a seizure during treatment, it has no serious long-term consequences.
 There is no evidence that patients can experience multiple seizures during TMS sessions.

 In less than 1% of cases, patients report unexpected emotional responses, including exaggerated mood swings and manic episodes.
 These occur especially in patients with bipolar disorder and taking antidepressant medication.
 In all cases, these psychiatric changes subsided shortly after treatment.